Edifier P17 Review – Bookshelf Speaker

 In my opinion, I think this makes them better in being near field monitors (such as listening to music or being used with a computer)

-They can work for home theater purposes too of course, it’s just that that low sensitivity means you’ll have to turn the volume up more to get to a useable level compared with a speaker that’d have a higher sensitivity for example.
+They work for home theater purposes too, it’s just that that low sensitivity means you’ll have to turn the volume up more to get to a useable level compared with a speaker that’d have a higher sensitivity for example.

-But in terms of sound quality they’re actually really good.
+But in terms of sound quality when doing so, they’re actually really good.

 I’d say they definitely lean more towards the warmer side, with a real grounded & full bodied sound, but it was never muddled or hazy sounding.
 Everything sounded clear, and instruments were easily decipherable.